Can the #NextBond be a woman?

 In recent months the Internet has been in a frenzy about who will be the #NextBond, and hopeful suggestions (read: demands) have only increased since Daniel Craig has officially turned down a $68m offer from MGM to do one more turn as 007.

 While the web has been hotly debating who may be up for the role in 2017, Gillian Anderson’s name has skyrocketed in popularity after posting a fan-made image of herself superimposed over the classic Bond gun-barrel.
 Could fans persuade the creators replace James with Jane?

 The Internet is determined to have a less stereotypical Bond

-Speculation on who should be cast next as Bond has followed each exiting actor, but there was outcry when it was deemed that Idris Elba was “too street” to fit the role.
-Outrage was largely concerned with the racist inference of the remarks, for which the Bond author, who made the comment, has apologised.
-Despite this, Bond fans on Twitter set Elba up as a fan favourite to play the role, contrary to to Horowitz’s remarks.
+Speculation on who should be cast next as Bond has followed each exiting actor, but there was an outcry when it was deemed that Idris Elba was “too street” to fit the role.
+The outrage was largely concerned with the racist inference of the remarks, for which the Bond author, who made the comment, has apologised.
+Despite this, Bond fans on Twitter set Elba up as a fan favourite to play the role, contrary to Horowitz’s remarks.